AlishKanani/ACA-CSU_Approximate-Adders/README.md

 | [ACA-CSU_32_4](Verilog/aca_csu32_4.v) |   8.4845   | 0.015462372 | 0.001305994 |  0.55 | 298.451998 | 210.1809 |
 | [ACA-CSU_32_8](Verilog/aca_csu32_8.v) |   0.1967   | 0.000988836 |   5.37E-06  |  0.71 | 352.183999 | 254.6506 |

-- Naming convention: ACA-CSU_N_M, N signifies bit length and M is the block size. i.e., if for a 16-bit number the block size is 2, then ACA-CSU_16_2 adder should be used.
+- Naming convention: In ACA-CSU_N_M, N signifies bit length and M is the block size. i.e., for a 16-bit number and the block size of 2, ACA-CSU_16_2 adder should be used.
 - In the Matlab code, K is the block size of CarryPredict.
 For comparison purpose M and K are kept same for the above table.

 ## Reference